Mining Legal Arguments to Study Judicial Formalism: Related work

-The formalism debate resonates particularly strongly in Czechia.
-There, it often concerns the country's two supreme courts: the Supreme Court (SC), which handles civil and criminal matters, and the Supreme Administrative Court (SAC), deciding administrative law matters.
-The SC is characterized as an unreformed formalistic institution tied to the communist past, similar to most other courts in the judicial system \citep{kuhn_worlds_2004,kuhn_application_2005,kuhn_judiciary_2011-2,kuhn_quality_2018,matczak_constitutions_2010-2,matczak_eu_2015,kosar_domestic_2020-1,sipulova_kosar_purging_2024-1,Kadlec2016,stehlik_unijni_2014}.
-Indeed, the SC was “inherited" from the communist era and staffed with many older judges who were formerly members of the communist party \citep{sipulova_kosar_purging_2024-1}.
-By contrast, the newly established Supreme Administrative Court (SAC), created in 2003 to adjudicate administrative matters and reportedly staffed by new generation of jurists, is described as “discursive" and more open in its reasoning \citep{matczak_eu_2015}.
-For over two decades, scholars have raised the distinct genealogies of these two courts as evidence of their divergent decision-making styles \citep{kuhn_worlds_2004,kuhn_application_2005,kuhn_judiciary_2011-2,kuhn_quality_2018,matczak_constitutions_2010-2,matczak_eu_2015,kosar_domestic_2020-1,sipulova_kosar_purging_2024-1,Kadlec2016,stehlik_unijni_2014}.
-We call this the \emph{Tale of Two Courts}.
+The formalism debate resonates particularly strongly in Czechia, where it concerns the country's two supreme courts: the Supreme Court (SC), handling civil and criminal matters, and the Supreme Administrative Court (SAC), deciding administrative matters.
+The SC is characterized as an unreformed formalistic institution inherited from the communist era \citep{kuhn_worlds_2004,kuhn_application_2005,kuhn_judiciary_2011-2,kuhn_quality_2018,matczak_constitutions_2010-2,matczak_eu_2015,kosar_domestic_2020-1,sipulova_kosar_purging_2024-1,Kadlec2016,stehlik_unijni_2014}.
+By contrast, the SAC, created in 2003 and staffed by a new generation of jurists, is described as “discursive" and more open in its reasoning \citep{matczak_eu_2015}.
+Allegedly, the SC is a formalistic post-communist court, while the SAC is not.

-Despite the omnipresent debates about formalism, however, little is known about how CEE judiciaries actually decide cases.
-One trend in the CEE literature \citep{komarek_2015,cserne_judicial_2024,manko_weeds_2013} rightly emphasizes that claims of pervasive formalism are mostly anecdotal and based on the views of a few elite insiders, rather than systematic evidence \citep{cserne_discourses_2020-1}.
-Without reliable data about judicial reasoning in the region, prevailing claims about CEE courts remain unsubstantiated.
-This applies equally to the Tale of Two Courts itself as there is no empirical study on the adjudication of SC and its reasoning.
-As \citep{cserne_judicial_2024} concludes, empirical analysis of formalism in CEE requires clear definitions of formalism and remains in its early stages.
-Simply put, the evidence is missing.
+Despite the omnipresent debates, little is known about how CEE judiciaries actually decide cases, including the SC and SAC.
+Some of the recent scholarship rightly notes that the formalism narrative lacks clear definitions and remains mostly anecdotal \citep{cserne_judicial_2024,cserne_discourses_2020-1,komarek_2015,manko_weeds_2013}.
+The evidence is missing.

 This paper aims to close the existing research gap by a pioneering empirical research in this direction.
+We next summarize current approaches to empirical analysis of formalism and how we build on them.